How will Covid-19/Coronavirus Affect my Alternative Investment Portfolio? Part 16: June 13th

 (Usual disclaimer: I'm just an investor expressing my personal opinion and not a registered financial advisor, attorney or accountant.
 Consult your own financial professionals before making any financial decisions.
 Code of Ethics: I/we do not accept any money from any sponsor or platform for anything, including postings, reviews, referring investors, affiliate leads or advertising.
 Nor do we negotiate special terms for ourselves in the club above what we negotiate for the benefit of members.).

 Many things happened this week that could affect investors.
 This week the news was tilted toward the economic repercussions of the crisis, and included a bit more about the virus than it has for the last 2 weeks.
-Before jumping in, here's a quick summary of the series so far:

 U.S.'s Mixed Progress Against The Virus May Be Slowing